 I crave fresh pesto during the wintertime and pesto cubes are a happy reminder of summer right from the freezer!
 Make your favorite pesto recipe in a food processor or mortar and pestle and pour the mixture into an ice cube tray and freeze.
 You'll have pesto cubes year long to bring flavor to a pasta dish, fish, or chicken, making this one of the best ways to preserve fresh basil!

 Here's the perfect pesto recipe to get you started.

 4. Dry Basil Leaves

-There's nothing like fresh basil leaves, but dried basil has a lot of use in the kitchen.
-Skip the spice aisle dry it out yourself.
+There's nothing like fresh basil leaves, but dried herbs like basil have a lot of use in the kitchen.
+Skip the spice aisle and dry it out yourself.
 The easiest way is in the oven: